Guidance

 • results data returned to schools matches the pupil data held in their management information system (MIS)

-Schools should have more than one delegated member of school staff registered as a user on the PAG.
-This will ensure any PAG related activities are not the sole responsibility of one individual, reducing the impact of staff absence or shortages.
+We suggest that schools have more than one delegated member of school staff registered as a user on the NCA Portal.
+This will ensure that any related activities are not the sole responsibility of one individual, reducing the impact of staff absence or shortages, and the burden on headteachers.

 If you submitted your school census data to the Department for Education (DfE), your pupil list will already be populated with the latest available data.
 However, you should still check that the data is accurate.